top of page

 Borrow eBooks, audiobooks, music, movies, TV shows, and graphic novels.
 Download the Hoopla app or visit hoopladigital.com, then create an account using your library card number.

-Can you explain this change in more detail?
+Can you explain Instant and Flex in more detail?

 Sure thing!
 Access to hoopla offers access to thousands of digital titles.
-As a Beaufort County Library cardholder, you receive 8 instant borrows per month.
 With "Instant" titles, there are no waitlists, and cardholders can all borrow the same book at the same time.
 This borrowing model is known as the "always-available" model.

 hoopla Flex is an expanded version of hoopla that offers libraries the option to combine its always-available (“Instant”) model with books that were heretofore unavailable on hoopla (such as many top bestsellers).